About Summer College

 Additional facts about UMass Amherst Summer College

-- Programs run for two, four or six weeks from July through August on the UMass campus in Amherst, Massachusetts.
+- Programs run for one, two, or six weeks from July through August on the UMass campus in Amherst, Massachusetts.

 - Limited scholarship funds are available for some programs.
 Please review the information on your program of choice to determine whether or not scholarship funds are available and the process for applying.